zach-kidwell/medium-bypasser-extension/README.md

 # Medium.com Paywall Bypasser

-**This Chrome extension automatically redirects Medium articles to archived versions on archive.is, allowing users to bypass paywalls and read the full content without logging in or subscribing.**
+**This Chrome extension automatically redirects Medium articles to archived versions on archive.is, allowing users to bypass paywalls and read the full content without logging in or subscribing.
+Originally, this was meant to work on nknews.org, but that was deprecated.
+For more info, see: https://github.com/zach-kidwell/ArticleArchiver **

 ---